 Featured snippets established the foundation for AI-generated search summaries.
 Understanding this evolution helps optimize for where search is heading.

 According to ClickRank's featured snippets guide, featured snippets are now the "seed data" for AI Overviews.
-If you win the featured snippet, you have a 75% higher chance of being the primary citation in the AI-generated summary.
+If you win the list featured snippets AI overviews, you have a 75% higher chance of being the primary citation in the AI-generated summary.
 Optimizing for snippets remains the most reliable way to influence what AI tells users about your industry.

 The evolutionary path: